The Ohio Housing Finance Agency

 Development – OHFA provides financing for the development and rehabilitation of affordable rental housing by administering a variety of federal and state housing programs including the Housing Tax Credit (HTC) program.

 Homeownership – OHFA provides a variety of fixed-rate mortgage loan options for Ohio homebuyers.
 OHFA is not a direct mortgage lender but purchases qualified mortgages originated through its private-sector lending partners.
-To administer its homebuyer programs, OHFA partners with and mortgage lenders including banks, mortgage companies and credit unions in more than 600 locations across the state.
+To administer its homebuyer programs, OHFA partners with mortgage lenders including banks, mortgage companies and credit unions in more than 600 locations across the state.

 Program Compliance – The Agency assists affordable housing property managers to ensure the maintenance of healthy, safe environments in all OHFA-assisted developments.